boshanxiang/quip-app/README.md

 ## Approach Taken

 -Separate MongoDB database collections for users, posts, and comments.
--Comments were not embedded in posts.
+-Comments were not embedded in posts--instead, separate documents for each comment.
 -Votes are tracked in both the user and post records.

 ## Technologies Used